igor-chalenko/doxypress-cmake/README.md

-   It's taken from the project [YCM](https://github.com/robotology/ycm), which is [copyrighted](https://github.com/robotology/ycm/blob/master/Copyright.txt) by Istituto Italiano di Tecnologia (IIT).
-Follow the [link](https://github.com/robotology/ycm/blob/master/modules/InstallBasicPackageFiles.cmake) to view the original source.
+   It's taken from the project [YCM](https://github.com/robotology/ycm), which is [copyrighted](https://github.com/robotology/ycm/blob/master/Copyright.txt) by Istituto Italiano di Tecnologia (IIT):

+    ```
+    Copyright 2014 Istituto Italiano di Tecnologia (IIT)
+      Authors: Daniele E. Domenichelli <daniele.domenichelli@iit.it>

+    Distributed under the OSI-approved BSD License (the "License");
+    see accompanying file Copyright.txt for details.

+    This software is distributed WITHOUT ANY WARRANTY; without even the
+    implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    See the License for more information.
+    ```

+Follow the
+   [link](https://github.com/robotology/ycm/blob/master/modules/InstallBasicPackageFiles.cmake)
+   to view the original source.
 It's not a part of the installation package.